EvilGeniusModder/AKernelADay/README.md

         mknod -m 666 /mnt/GenericOS/dev/null c 1 3
        Creates the device files needed for linux.

-    5. COPY over the kernel from your Ubuntu OS onto the storage media in the /mnt/GenericOS/boot directory, look for a vmlinux-{version} file, then look for a file named initrd.img-{version}; Where version matches the version of the vmlinuz file.
+    5. COPY over the kernel from your Ubuntu OS (located at /boot) onto the storage media in the /mnt/GenericOS/boot directory, look for a vmlinux-{version} file, then look for a file named initrd.img-{version}; Where version matches the version of the vmlinuz file.

     6. Use the command "grub-install /dev/{MEDIA} --skip-fs-probe --boot-directory=/mnt/GenericOS/boot".
 This command uses your root filesystem device file representing the storage medias hardware, for example if your storage media is /dev/sdb0 then use that.